anatomy08/GrabDelivery-2D-GAME/README.md

-# Objectivs of the Game
+# Objectives of the Game

-* Get all the Pizza to the Customer
+* Get all the Pizza to the Customer.
-* Avoid colliding with Cows on the road it will reduce your movespeed.
+* Be cautious and avoid collisions with cows on the road, as they will decrease your movement speed.
-* Try to get Fuel Cans in Order to boost your Speed again.
+* Collect fuel cans to restore your speed and keep the delivery going smoothly.

 ## How do i make the game. *First Project*